Personal Support for PhD Fellowship Holders

 Every year, PhD fellowship holders working in Europe are invited to a summer seminar at Hirschegg in Kleinwalsertal, Austria.
 Regular participation is expected.
 During this one-week stay, the fellows present their research projects and go hiking in the mountains.
 In the evenings, career subjects are discussed.
 While the main objective of these seminars is scientific exchange, they frequently mark the beginning of scientific co-operations and lasting friendships.

-Every spring, fellowship holders have the opportunity of being trained by communication experts on how to present their research more effectively and comprehensibly to different audiences.
-Each German-speaking fellow working in Europe is expected to participate at least once in this one-week seminar in Lautrach, Germany.
+Fellowship holders have the opportunity of receiving training by communication experts on how to present their research more effectively and comprehensibly to different audiences.
+Fellows working in Europe are expected to participate once in the communication seminar in Germany, fellows working in North America should participate once in the communication seminar in Cold Spring Harbor, NY, USA.

 Woods Hole meetings